Pedrozxcv/swagger-tutorial/README.md

 Swagger has an awesome feature that provides us mock data so we can focus on the design of endpoints first and take care of what which endpoint will do later.

-For that we need to start running our main file which is **app.js** located **path_to_your_project/app.js**.
-In a standard node API or when we desire to move the API to production, we would launch it by using **node app.js** but in this case we will launch it by using:
+Now, we need to start running our main file which is **app.js** located **path_to_your_project/app.js**.
+In a standard node API, we would launch it by using **node app.js** but in this case we will launch it by using:

 > swagger project_name start -m

-Swagger will restart our project everytime changes are made, so we don't need to be always starting the API.
+Swagger will restart our project everytime changes are made, so we don't need to be always restarting the API.

 **-m** - means that we will launch the project in mock data mode